jxm033f/esp32-locker/README.md

 ## Modes
 1. Locker Combination has not begun
     1. All inputs (besides the blue button) are at rest and states aren't saved.
+    2. Python script is run which allows user to set a passcode.
-    2. Waiting on blue button to start.
+    3. Waiting on blue button to start.
 2. Locker Combination has begun
     1. All inputs save their values based on user input.
     2. Waiting on blue button to be pressed to check password.